bminortx/bminortx.github.io/_posts/2105-05-24-Machine-Learning.md

 date:   2015-05-22 18:22:26
 ---

 AI is set to dramatically change our world.

-OK, now that we got that out of the way, what the hell does that statement really mean?
+The real question is: how?

 <!--more-->